With summer in full swing, the new water park at the Hilton Anatole opens at the perfect time to enjoy a weekend getaway to Dallas.

 Make a day of your favorite activities.

-From a quick game of basketball in the water to a leisure float in the park's lazy river, there's plenty to keep you busy.
+From a quick game of basketball in the water to a leisure float in the park's lazy river, there's plenty of things to do to keep you busy.
 Enjoy a ride down one of the two 30-foot slides (one tubed and the other open) or watch a game on one of the many flat screen TVs in the food area or at the swim up bar.

 There's art to enjoy.